ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

-This document assumes that MLS clients advertise media types they support and can determine what media types are required to join a specific MLS group using the content advertisement extensions in [@!I-D.ietf-mls-extensions].
+This document assumes that MLS clients advertise media types they support and can determine what media types are required to join a specific MLS group using the content advertisement extensions in Section 2.3 of [@!I-D.ietf-mls-extensions].
 It allows implementations to define MLS groups with different media type requirements and allows MLS clients to send extended or proprietary messages that would be interpreted by some members